 Try Again Later

-Sometimes, temporary network issues or server load can cause failures.
-A little patience can often resolve the issue.
+Sometimes, temporary network issues or server load can lead to failures.
+Patience can often resolve such temporary issues.

-- Wait 5-10 minutes: Give the system some time to clear up.
+- Wait 5-10 minutes: Give the system some time to normalize.

-- Try a different time: If it’s a very busy period, try during off-peak hours.
+- Try a different time: If it is a peak transaction period, try during off-peak hours.

 Contact Your Bank

-If you’ve tried everything and the issue persists, or if money was debited but not received, it’s time to contact your bank.
+If you’ve exhausted other troubleshooting steps and the issue persists, or if money was debited but not received, it is advisable to contact your bank.

 - Customer service: Call your bank’s customer service number.

-- Visit branch: Go to your bank branch with your transaction details.
+- Visit branch: Visit your bank branch with your transaction details.

 Seek Agent Support